-purpose and to give them a sense of time and order.
-When prehistoric man looked up to the sky, he chose the path of the moon to guide him and created the first cosmic guides.
-Marked animal bones, recently discovered in the Dordogne region in France that date back to 28,000 B.C. , show a pattern of 7 or 13 notches.
-These patterned bones are believed to be very first calendars known to man.
+People have looked up into the sky for thousands of years to find purpose and a sense of time and order.
+In doing so pre-historic societies chose the path of the moon as their first cosmic guide.
+Marked animal bones, recently discovered in the Dordogne region in France date back to 28,000 B.C.
+They show a pattern of 7 or 13 notches and are believed to be very first calendars known to man.

 Four hundred years later Hippocrates connected the lunar path to the successful outcome of medical treatments and diseases such as epilepsy.

 The Sumerian and later the Babylonians developed a sophisticated calendar that took the path of the sun as well as the lunar cycle into account.
 They created the first ‘Lunisolar calendar’.

 The Babylonians were keen astronomers and astrologers and they also established the notion that days have energies/forces and they called them ‘ Individual Day Qualities’.
 The “Living With The Moon’ life-style calendar is a modern reincarnation of the Ancient Babylonian calendar model.